 34th Annual Blue Spring Manatee Festival, Orange City.

 The two-day festival featuring manatee viewing, Central Florida Zoo presentations and animal ambassadors, arts and crafts, dancing, walk-on-water balls, food, face painting, shows and rides, sand sculpting, and also entertainment.
 Cost: $8 per person, children 4-10 $2, also children 3 and under free.
 Leashed dogs are also welcome at $10 each.
 9 a.m. – 5 p.m.
 Jeff Howell Band From “Monsters in the Morning” will also perform on Sunday.
 At Valentine Park on W. French Avenue off U.S. Highway 17-92. themanateefestival.com

 30th Annual Zora Neale Hurston Festival of the Arts and Humanities, Orlando/Eatonville.

 January 26-February 3

-This festival highlights the life and works of one of America’s most celebrated collectors and interpreters of Southern rural African-American culture through theatrical performances, educational programs and a juried art show.
-This annual event takes place in various locations throughout Orlando and Eatonville, the nation’s oldest incorporated African-American municipality.
-Prices vary by activity. zorafestival.org
+This festival highlights the life and works of one of America’s most celebrated collectors and interpreters of Southern rural African-American culture through theatrical performances, educational programs, and also a juried art show.
+Additionally, this annual January event in Florida takes place in various locations throughout Orlando and Eatonville, the nation’s oldest incorporated African-American municipality.
+Prices also vary by activity. zorafestival.org

 Comments are closed.